-3. LEGAL FRAMEWORK
+2.1 LEGAL FRAMEWORK

-On 9 November 2012, the Localism Act 2011 (Commencement No. 2 and Transitional Provisions) (England) Order 2012 Statutory Instrument 2012/2599 brought into force the provisions that allow local authorities to end the main housing duty to a homeless applicant by means of a 'private rented sector offer' (a fixed term assured short-hold tenancy for a minimum of 12 months).

-Any accommodation secured by the local authority under Part 7 of the Housing Act 1996 must be suitable for the applicant.
+- 2.1.1 On 9 November 2012, the Localism Act 2011 (Commencement No. 2 and Transitional Provisions) (England) Order 2012 Statutory Instrument 2012/2599 brought into force the provisions that allow local authorities to end the main housing duty to a homeless applicant by means of a 'private rented sector offer' (a fixed term assured short-hold tenancy for a minimum of 12 months). - 2.1.2 Any accommodation secured by the local authority under Part 7 of the Housing Act 1996 must be suitable for the applicant.
 From 9 November 2012, the Homelessness (Suitability of Accommodation) (England) Order Statutory Instrument 2012/2601) requires local authorities to take into account the location of accommodation offered when determining its suitability.
-The order also sets out the minimum standards that a Private Rented Sector Offer and a private sector landlord must meet if it is to be treated as suitable including the property meeting a number of condition requirements.

-The legislation also states that any household offered and accepting the private rented sector offer making a homeless application within 2 years will automatically be treated as having a 'priority need'.
-And if the homelessness assessment determines that the household is not 'intentionally' homeless, the housing duty will be automatically revived.
+The order also sets out the minimum standards that a Private Rented Sector Offer and a private sector landlord must meet if it is to be treated as suitable including the property meeting a number of condition requirements. - 2.1.3 The legislation also states that any household offered and accepting the private rented sector offer making a homeless application within 2 years will automatically be treated as having a 'priority need' if the homelessness assessment determines that the household is not 'intentionally' homeless, the housing duty will be automatically revived.

-4. COPELAND BOROUGH COUNCIL HOMELESSNESS STRATEGY 2013-18
+2.2 COPELAND BOROUGH COUNCIL HOMELESSNESS STRATEGY 2013-2018

-The Homelessness Strategy already promotes the use of private rented accommodation to prevent homelessness.
-Copeland Housing Options Team has successfully helped numerous households who may be threatened with homelessness to obtain accommodation from a private landlord, sometimes with the assistance of various incentives, such as rent-in-advance, rent deposit or BOND guarantee.

-The Council's Homelessness Strategy aims to ensure that sufficient accommodation is available for homeless people in Copeland.
+- 2.2.1 The Homelessness Strategy already promotes the use of private rented accommodation to prevent homelessness.
+Copeland Housing Options Team has successfully helped numerous households who may be threatened with homelessness to obtain accommodation from a private landlord, sometimes with the assistance of various incentives, such as rent-in-advance or a rent deposit. - 2.2.2 A key aim of the Homelessness Strategy is to ensure that sufficient accommodation is available for homeless people in Copeland.